 For your first foray into a multi-sport trip, you and your crew may feel more comfortable being closer to home.
 Many parts of the U.S. have multi-sport adventure opportunities – from California to Maine, Alaska (of course) and Hawaii to Florida.

 If you have the time, money and ambition to go a bit farther afield, some top multi-sport adventure destinations include the Ecuador (the Galapagos most famously), Peru, Costa Rica, Italy, Vietnam, Thailand, and South Africa.

-What type of climate and environment
+What type of climate and environment is appealing

 With all of the options available, narrowing them down by the type of climate and environment you prefer will help you keep your sanity.